 Mexican Picadillo is a typical meat and potatoes comfort food recipe, made more easily by using the Instant Pot.
-You’ll find a flavorful combination of ingredients in this ground beef hash style meal.
+You’ll find a flavor-packed combination of ingredients in this ground beef hash style meal.

 What is Mexican Picadillo?